 Pour is a verb that means to (a) cause to flow in a stream, (b) freely supply or produce, or (c) give full expression to (see Merriam-Webster for more details).

-“She poured her time into the project.”
+“She will pour her time into the project.”

 “I poured out my feelings to him.”